MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-data-factory.md

     :::image type="content" source="media/copilot-fabric-data-factory/get-data-from-starter-prompt.png" alt-text="Screenshot showing Get data from the starter prompt.":::

-1. In the **Get data** window, search for Odata and select the **Odata** connector.
+1. In the **Get data** window, search for OData and select the **OData** connector.

     :::image type="content" source="media/copilot-fabric-data-factory/search-odata-connector.png" alt-text="Screenshot showing Select the OData connector.":::

-1. In the Connect to data source for the Odata connector, input the following text into the URL field:
+1. In the Connect to data source for the OData connector, input the following text into the URL field:

     ```
     https://services.odata.org/V4/Northwind/Northwind.svc/